 - gifts valued at more than $500.

 The GST and QST that employers must remit for taxable benefits that are unrelated to automobile operating costs are equal to 4/104 (for GST purposes) and 9.975/109.975 (for QST purposes) of the total value of the benefits.
-This is the sum of the reported benefits (including GST and QST) and the amounts reimbursed by the employee with respect to stand-by charges and operating costs related to an automobile.
+The total value of the benefit is the sum of the reported benefits (including GST and QST) and the amounts reimbursed by the employee with respect to stand-by charges and operating costs related to an automobile.
 If the taxable benefits are related to automobile operating costs, the employer must remit GST and QST on the total value at the prescribed percentages of 3% GST and 6% QST.

 As a rule, the GST and QST calculated on taxable employee benefits are due once a year, on the last day of February.
 This is the deadline for calculating employee benefits for income tax purposes and for issuing T4 and RL-1 slips.
 The total value of the benefits reported on an employee's T4 and RL-1 slips includes the GST and QST applicable to the taxable benefits received.

-The GST and QST payable must be reported on the appropriate return for the reporting period covering the last day of February of the year following the taxation year in which the benefits were granted.
+The GST and QST payable must be reported on the appropriate return for the reporting period that includes the last day of February of the year following the taxation year in which the benefits were granted.

 If the last establishment where the employee worked is located in a participating province, the HST rates may apply.
 For more information, see GST/HST memoranda 9-1, Taxable Benefits (Other than Automobile Benefits), and 9-2, Automobile Benefits.
-Both are published by the Canada Revenue Agency.
+Both are published by the Canada Revenue Agency and are available on the Government of Canada website.